-Heisman Trophy odds are changing ahead of the 2021 college football betting season, after Alabama's DeVonta Smith became the first wide receiver to win the award since 1991.
+Heisman Trophy odds are heating up with the college football betting season five weeks in, following Alabama's Devonta Smith becoming the first wide receiver to win the award since 1991.

 Odds to win 2021 Heisman Trophy